andreashuber69/verify-coldcard-dice-seed/README.md

 with a Python script.
 This application does the same but goes one step further: It also allows you to verify the receive addresses derived from the seed.
 This covers the scenario where a malicious COLDCARD copy correctly derives the seed but then generates addresses from a different seed, only known to the attacker.

-CAUTION: The very point of a COLDCARD is that the 24 word seed of a real wallet is NEVER entered outside of a coldcard.
-You should therefore only use this application to verify the seed and address derivation of your COLDCARD.
-Once you are convinced that your COLDCARD works correctly, you should then generate the seed of your real wallet on your COLDCARD only.
-Since the COLDCARD electronics has no way of knowing whether you're verifying seed derivation or generating a real wallet, you can be reasonably sure that your real wallet was indeed derived from the dice entropy you entered.